museumcomputernetwork/mcn-2020-git-haiku/index.md

-The summer grasses.
+The rains of summer join together.
-network is awesome for tea-
+Is also changed to another
-Lilies on the rocks
+The autumn dusk is here.